TuriGuilano/alpha/README.md

 The following example gets us the value that is being typed in and change the url.
 In order to get the value from a actual input we use the ref={(input) => {this.storeInput = input }} attribute.

 After we also need to bind the ref because it doens't implicitly binds all of the methods to the actual component it self.
 We can do that by the cunstructor method and running super inside it.
 This makes sure it first runs the React component and allows us to sprinkle our extra stuff.
 And then super allows us to bind our own methods to the StorePicker component.
+NOTE** Its also possible that you bind the method inline, this is a bit more clearer.

 Note* es6 classes do not have any commas after them.